 You'll see they don't have any darts in them, this is because stretch/knit fabrics naturally tend to shape around the body whereas many woven fabrics don't.

-If you'd like to start creating your own sewing patterns that fit you perfectly, instead of spending hours trying to find the 'perfect' sewing pattern that doesn't quite fit your body shape and isn't what you'd imagined, then click here to join the waitlist for my course, Fitting Confidence, and learn so much more.
+If you'd like to start creating your own sewing patterns that fit you perfectly, instead of spending hours trying to find the 'perfect' sewing pattern that doesn't quite fit your unique body shape and isn't what you'd imagined, then click here to find out more about my signature 8-week fitting course, Fitting Confidence.

 What to use the half/quarter-scale blocks for?

 I know the sizes don’t necessarily look like they are half and quarter-scale compared to the full-scale blocks, but I promise you they are!
 If you start with a quarter-scale block, you simply multiply the new measurements that you've added by 4 to get your full-scale measurements or if you’re using the half-scale blocks, then you multiply any new measurements by 2.

 For example - a 1cm pleat width in quarter-scale would be 2cm in half scale and 4cm in full scale.

 These small blocks are amazing to use for trying out pattern cutting techniques, they're great for beginners to practice with and are perfect for trying out a new design.
 Instead of spending time drawing up a full-scale sleeve and trying to do it really neatly when you may not use that version, you can use the half or quarter-scale to test it first.
 They're a great time and money saver!

 The quarter-scale blocks are great for getting the hang of techniques, however, I don't tend to use these to toile my design as it can get quite fiddly when sewing.
 This is where the half-scale blocks come in handy!

 The half-scale blocks are the perfect size to test and toile your designs and to practice creating your own sewing patterns.

 Below I used the half-scale blocks to test my shirt design.
 Super cute right?!